selware/PingPongProject/README.md

 `git clone *link_of_the_repository*`

-This will create the directory VHDL, in which you will find our files.
+This will create the directory PingPongProject, in which you will find our files.

 `git branch`

 Lists the locally available branches.
-E.g. tima
+E.g. selver